 Backstory and Context

+Originally known as the Barboursville Seminary, he first campus was located in the Cabell county courthouse complex and was affiliated with the Methodist Episcopal Church South.
 At its founding in 1888, 25 students enrolled in the first term of Barboursville Seminary.
 Soon after, the school began to struggle financially.
 A substantial gift from a Fayetteville coal operator, Morris Harvey, helped the struggling school eliminate its substantial debt.
 In gratitude, the school was renamed Morris Harvey College, and school officials embarked on a building and renovation program in the early 1900s.

 On September 8, 1947, the University moved to the south bank of the Kanawha River, its current location.
 At the time the campus consisted of five government surplus buildings, three barracks-type buildings, a Quonset hut, small frame building and a cafeteria/assembly hall.

 The main entrance to campus was moved to improve traffic flow.
 Football returned to campus in 2003, and recent new structures include Brotherton Hall, Ratrie Hall, Middle Hall, East Apartments and the parking garage.
 Morrison Fitness Center was completed in 2007, providing students and staff a state of the art facility.
-In 2016, the old Eddie King Gym is undergoing a substantial renovation.
+In 2016, the old Eddie King Gym underwent a substantial renovation.